commstools/citools.org/content/toolkits/protein/language-terminology/index.md

         <td>
         Protein is a scientific term with two distinct meanings.
 In nutrition, it refers to one of three macronutrients along with carbohydrates and fats.
 In chemistry, it refers to a class of molecule.
 This toolkit refers only to protein the nutrient.
         <br><br>
-        Despite being a well-defined scientific term, "protein" has emerged as a popular colloquialism used simply to refer to foods that are rich in protein, typically of animal origin.
-Although such usages may be benign in private, informal environments, failure to differentiate between scientific and colloquial meanings of the term can be problematic in formal and public-facing contexts.
+        Despite being a well-defined scientific term, "protein" has emerged as a popular colloquialism used simply to refer to foods that are rich in protein.
+Although such usages may be benign in private, informal contexts, failure to differentiate between scientific and colloquial meanings of the term can be problematic in more formal and public-facing communications.
 For instance:
         <br><br>
         <ul>
         <li>Audiences may believe that in order obtain a sufficient quantity or quality of dietary protein, they must consume "protein" as colloquially defined in their social, cultural, or information environment</li>
-        <li>Audiences may believe that sustainability or food security challenges related to "protein" (the colloquialism) are unavoidable because protein (the nutrient) is essential in our diets</li>
+        <li>Audiences may believe that sustainability challenges related to "protein" (the colloquialism) are unavoidable because protein (the nutrient) is essential in our diets</li>
         </ul>
         Arguments or statements that draw false conclusions by confounding multiple meanings of a single term are known to suffer from a fallacy of equivocation.
-As logic is one of the two pillars of scientific knowledge alongside observation, advancing scientific literacy and critical thinking around protein begins with correcting such elementary logical fallacies -- especially in the scientific community and in public-facing communications that claim to be supported by scientific reasoning.
+As logic is one of the two pillars of scientific knowledge alongside observation, advancing scientific literacy and critical thinking around protein begins with correcting such elementary logic errors -- especially in the scientific community and in public-facing communications that claim to be supported by scientific reasoning.
-        <br><br>
-        The ubiquity of colloquial usage is one of the primary arguments against dilligently maintaining the term's scientific meaning.
-This belies another logic error known as the popularity fallacy: ubiquity does not imply correctness.
-While it is true the meanings of words change over time, the protein colloquialism problem has nothing to do with the dynamic nature of language.
-Rather, it is a dilemma of integrity of science communication and public understanding of science.
-        <br><br>
-        Intent regarding colloquial usages of "protein" can vary from deliberate disinformation to entirely innocent lack of critical thinking around such issues.
-Nevertheless, diluting or changing the meanings of scientific terms to align with social or cultural beliefs, opinions, preferences, or behaviors -- intentional or otherwise -- must be recognized as a pathology of social psychology with potentially serious consequencies.
         </td>
     </tr>
     <tr>